devansareen01/Faculty-Rating-System-Api-/README.md

 ```
 ## Deployment

-The Feedback Portal is deployed on Render.
-You can access it [here](https://frs-backend.onrender.com).
+The Feedback Portal is deployed on Render. https://frs-backend.onrender.com

 ### Environment Variables